-Ryan promises to overhaul tax code this year despite hurdles
+Ryan promises tax overhaul this year despite GOP divisions

-WASHINGTON (AP) — House Speaker Paul Ryan is promising to overhaul the tax code by the end of the year despite political divisions among Republicans and a crowded legislative agenda for Congress.
+WASHINGTON (AP) — Overhauling the nation’s tax code in a once-in-a-generation opportunity, says House Speaker Paul Ryan, who is promising to act by the end of the year despite political divisions among Republicans and a crowded legislative agenda for Congress.

-Ryan is due to give a speech on tax reform Tuesday afternoon to the National Association of Manufacturers.
-In excerpts released by his office, Ryan says Republicans, who control Congress and the White House, have a rare opportunity to re-write the tax code for businesses and individuals.
+Ryan is scheduled to speak Tuesday afternoon to the National Association of Manufacturers.
+In excerpts released by his office, the Wisconsin Republican and former chairman of the tax-writing Ways and Means Committee says the GOP, which controls Congress and the White House, has a chance to re-write the tax code for businesses and individuals.

 “We are going to get this done in 2017.
 We need to get this done in 2017.
 We cannot let this once-in-a-generation moment slip,” Ryan says in prepared remarks.
 “Transformational tax reform can be done, and we are moving forward.
 Full speed ahead.”

-According to Ryan’s office, the Wisconsin Republican will “warn against accepting half measures or believing there is a path to reform without obstacles and political challenges.”
+According to Ryan’s office, Ryan will “warn against accepting half measures or believing there is a path to reform without obstacles and political challenges.”

 Most Read Stories